-- B. Purpose.
+Purpose.
 To promote safe, environmentally sensitive, development that balances the rights and long-term interests of property owners and those of the general public.

-- C. The sensitive area plan shall contain the following:
+B. The sensitive area plan shall contain the following:

 - a.
-As a base as an aerial map showing the non-disturbed conditions that exist prior to any grading or construction.

-- b.
-Map shall outline and have the following overlays:

-- i.
-Current Vegetation, including:

-- 1. Clusters or groves of trees

-- ii.
-Natural Features

-- 1. Ravines

-- 2. Drainages

-- 3. Steep Slopes (need to define)

-- 4. Ridgelines

-- 5. Fault Lines

-- 6. Wildlife Habitat Corridors

-- 7. Unique Soil Features such as collapsible soil, rock features, etc.

-- 8. Proposed Lots

-- 9. Building Envelopes

-- 10. Roads

-- 11. Trails

-- 12. Open Spaces

-- D. The plan shall be submitted and recommended by the planning commission and approved by the city council with the submittal of the preliminary plat.
-The commission can require redesigns of lots, roads, and other development features to better implement the intent of this code.

-- E. Data from the sensitive areas plan shall be used to develop the preliminary plat by locating areas that should be preserved to meet the intent and regulations of the CE-3 zone.
+As a base as an aerial map showing the non-disturbed conditions that exist prior to any grading or construction. - Map shall outline and have the following overlays: current vegetation including clusters or groves of trees, natural features that include ravines, drainages, steep slopes, ridgelines, fault lines, unique soil features (collapsible soil or large rock features). - c. wildlife habitat corridors and existing trails, - d. proposed trails, lots, and open space, the building envelope, and roads - C. The plan shall be submitted and recommended by the planning commission and approved by the city council with the submittal of the preliminary plat.
+The commission can require redesigns of lots, roads, and other development features to better implement the intent of this code. - D. Data from the sensitive areas plan shall be used to develop the preliminary plat by locating areas that should be preserved to meet the intent and regulations of the CE-3 zone.